StephenJonker/portfolio/README.md

-# portfolio
-Portfolio of sample code
+# Portfolio of sample code

-This respositor contains a portfolio of sample code.
-It contains the highlights taken from my other public respositories listed below:
+My portfolio repository contains a few select examples of sample code for each of the following areas:

+### Portfolio

+* Bash
+* Python
+* HTML-CSS
+* Javascript
+* Selenium
+* Bootstrap 4

+It is for the quick highlights.
+For additions examples, see the my other public repositories below.

+### Other public repositories:

-- bash-sample-code
+* bash-sample-code
-- python-sample-code
+* python-sample-code
-- html-css-sample-code
+* html-css-sample-code
+* javascript-sample-code
+* selenium-python-sample-code
+* bootstrap-4-sample-code